paul-ollis/vim-vpe/docs/api/api.vpe.rst

             ``hl_group='Label'`` and 'name' is not provided then the property is called 'vpe:hl:Label'.

-            The text property is created, as a buffer specific property, if it does not already exist.
+            The buffer specific text property is created if it does not already exist.
 Apart from the ``bufnr`` option, default values are used for the property's options.

             **Parameters**